ktaletsk/cwl-airflow-compose/README.md

 You will need three things to run your first CWL script

-1. upload your CWL file
+1. upload your CWL file to your home directory
 2. make a python file inside [dags](/dags) folder that uses CWLDAG library (example below)

 ***                      ***